Guelph (federal electoral district): 2004

+Note: Percentage change figures are factored for redistribution.
+Conservative Party percentages are contrasted with the combined Canadian Alliance and Progressive Conservative percentages from 2000.

+Sources: Official Results, Elections Canada and Financial Returns, Elections Canada.

 1988-2003

 The riding was part of the riding known as Guelph—Wellington from 1988 to 2003.
 It was created in 1987 to include parts of Wellington—Dufferin—Simcoe electoral districts.

 Guelph—Wellington initially consisted of the City of Guelph, the Village of Erin, and the townships of Eramosa, Erin, Guelph, Pilkington and Puslinch in the County of Wellington.

 In 1996, the riding was re-defined to consist of the City of Guelph and the townships of Eramosa, Guelph and Puslinch before being abolished in 2003, and split into the current electoral district and Wellington—Halton Hills electoral district.

 Note: Canadian Alliance vote is compared to the Reform vote in 1997 election.